Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     -- SHE
     ```

-    Note that unlike the `yacc` function and `action` functions, assertion functions do not run under the user-specified monad.
+    Note that unlike the `yacc` function and `action` functions, assertion functions are pure and do not run under the user-specified monad.
 So, they cannot interact with each other, nor with `yacc` or `action` functions.

 - `"(...)"`: Regular expressions can be grouped in parentheses to limit the scope of operators.
 The empty parentheses `"()"` represents ε that matches an empty string.
 So, `"α?"` is an equivalent expression to `"α|()"`.